jobream/List-of-Learning-Resources/README.md

 - [learnpython](https://www.learnpython.org/) - Website Which is generously supported by DataCamp where you can learn python.
 - [python.org](https://wiki.python.org/moin/BeginnersGuide/Programmers) - Website that contain various resources for learning python.
 - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) - This is one of the websites where you can learn python.
-- [Trinket - Hour of Python](https://hourofpython.com/) - This website is for people who prefer a hands-on learning approach with quizes and challenges.

 ## To see it all, go here: [Learn Python](./resources/LearnPython.md)